 - This setting adjusts the contrast ratio throughout the user interface, which shouldn’t impact your gameplay in any way.

-- Color Blind Mode: Pronatope
+- Color Blind Mode: Protanope

-- Color Blind Mode Strength: Six
+- Color Blind Mode Strength: Ten

 - You don’t have to be color blind to use these settings.
 Most professional players, including the World Cup winner Bugha, prefer the Pronatope colorblind setting, which makes spotting enemies easier than the default color set.
 The other colorblind options are in demand too, players like Clix and Sway prefer the Tritanope setting, meaning that you should play a couple of games to test each of them to find the right setting for you.

 - Your PS4 should automatically adjust your safe zone settings in sync with your screen’s resolution.
 If it doesn’t deliver a perfectly fitted screen, you can fix it yourself via the safe zone setting.

 - Motion blur gives games more of a realistic look by introducing some blur during situations with intense camera movements.
 This eye-candy feature causes input lag, however, and can also make it harder to spot enemies while you’re moving.

 - Show FPS: On